John Graham-Gilbert: Life

 He died at Yorkhill House in north-west Glasgow on 4 June 1866.
 He is buried on the northern slope of the Glasgow Necropolis.
+Jane Graham-Gilbert died on 22 March 1877, and left dozens of artworks to Glasgow, including work by Rembrandt.

 Yorkhill House was demolished around 1910 to make way for the Hospital for Sick children.

 Family

-In 1834, on marriage to Jane Gilbert, daughter of Andrew Gilbert a rich Glasgow merchant, he thereafter called himself John Graham Gilbert.
+In 1834, on marriage to Jane Gilbert (1801–1877), daughter of Andrew Gilbert a rich Glasgow merchant, he thereafter called himself John Graham-Gilbert.
 Through this marriage he inherited Yorkhill House from his father-in-law.

 Trivia

 The counting house where Graham Gilbert trained still exists on the corner of Queen Street and St Vincent Street.
 Now a bar, it is called The Counting House and is relatively intact both inside and out.

 Works

 Art collection

-His widow Mrs. Graham-Gilbert, who died in 1877, bequeathed to the Corporation Galleries of Art at Glasgow a small collection left to her by her husband, together with a number of his own pictures, totalling 70 paintings.
+His widow Jane Graham-Gilbert, who died in 1877, bequeathed to the Corporation Galleries of Art at Glasgow a small collection left to her by her husband, together with a number of his own pictures, totalling 70 paintings.
 These include works by Palma Vecchio, Gaspard Dughet, Paris Bordone and Dutch masters such as Rembrandt, Johannes Lingelbach, Nicolaes Eliasz.
 Pickenoy, Philips Wouwerman, Willem van de Velde the Younger and Ludolf Bakhuizen that are considered highlights of the Kelvingrove Art Gallery and Museum.